Like us on Facebook Follow us on Instagram Subscribe on YouTube

-This policy enables balletLORENT to demonstrate our commitment to keeping safe everyone with whom we work alongside. balletLORENT acknowledges our duty to act appropriately to any allegations, reports or suspicions of abuse and/ or neglect. balletLORENT strives to excel in our safeguarding attitudes, practices and procedures rather than merely meeting minimum legal standards.
+This policy statement outlines balletLORENT’s commitment to safeguarding the wellbeing of everyone we work with. balletLORENT acknowledges the duty to act appropriately to any allegations, reports or suspicions of abuse and/or neglect. balletLORENT strives to excel in safeguarding attitudes, practices and procedures rather than merely meeting minimum legal standards.
 Therefore, we encourage meaningful involvement from our beneficiaries, staff, sub-contractors and stakeholders in our safeguarding practices.
-Here on in referred to as personnel.

 It is important to have robust policy and procedures in place so we can all work to identify and prevent abuse and know what to do in the event of abuse and allegations of abuse.

-This Policy and Procedures has been drawn up to enable balletLORENT to:
+balletLORENT’s Safeguarding Policy has been drawn up to enable balletLORENT to:

-to ensure any allegations of abuse or suspicions of, are dealt with appropriately, in a timely manner and the person experiencing abuse is supported.
+• to ensure that any allegations of abuse or suspicions of, are dealt with appropriately, in a timely manner and that the person experiencing abuse is supported

 balletLORENT is fully committed to safeguarding the welfare of all children, young people and adults we work with by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.

-Safeguarding is the responsibility of everyone including full time, part-time, casual and freelance staff and volunteers.
+Safeguarding is the responsibility of everyone.
 It is primarily the responsibility of the Board of Directors to ensure that balletLORENT safeguarding policy and procedures are current, relevant and adhered to.

-balletLORENT provides safe, positive and empowering environments for all people who engage in projects, programmes and events organised directly by the Company or in partnership with other organisations.
+balletLORENT provides safe, positive and empowering environments for all people who engage in our projects, programmes and events.

 balletLORENT’s work with children, young people and adults aims to be fun, informative and inspirational.
 This can only be achieved in an atmosphere of trust, dignity and respect.

-balletLORENT recognises there are a variety of approaches required to ensure an effective prevention from harm strategy which includes: creating the right environment, developing practice standards, empowering young people, paid staff and volunteers, sharing information and developing our monitoring role.
+balletLORENT recognises there are a variety of approaches required to ensure an effective prevention from harm strategy which includes: creating the right environment, developing practice standards, empowering people, sharing information and developing our monitoring role.

-Safe recruitment and selection guidance in Section 10 sits alongside balletLORENT’s recruitment policy.
-In addition, the Disclosure and Barring Service (DBS) is used to ensure safe recruitment decisions are made and to prevent unsuitable people from working with vulnerable groups. balletLORENT will abide by the relevant and equivalent legislation for areas outside of England and Wales.
+Safe recruitment and selection guidance in Safeguarding Vulnerable Groups Act 2006 (Schedule 10) sits alongside balletLORENT’s recruitment policy.
+The Disclosure and Barring Service (DBS), where Enhanced DBS checks are made for relevant personnel, is used to ensure safe recruitment decisions are made and to prevent unsuitable people from working with children and young people.

 balletLORENT personnel must always show respect for and understanding of the rights, safety and welfare of our beneficiaries and conduct themselves in a way that reflects this.